audijej/Employee-Directory-React/README.md

 ## Description

-This application would allow any employee to easily search the company's directory for a employee/colleague.
+This application would allow any employee to easily search the company's directory for an employee/colleague.
 The application displays the employee's photo, full name, phone number and email address.
 The user has the ability to sort the employee directory in ascending order.

 ## Application